 Fidelity vs. Charles Schwab: Fees

-There are generally four types of fees that an online trading platform will charge:
+There are generally four types of fees that an online investment platform will charge:

 Neither platform charges inactivity fees or non-trading fees for basic use (activities like depositing money or withdrawing it).
 Charles Schwab does charge for certain rare or esoteric features, such as account transfers, returned ACH transfers, wire fees and issuing a paper stock certificate.
 While Fidelity offers far more zero-cost features than Charles Schwab, users should also consider exactly how often they intend to ask for a paper stock certificate or wire transfer.

 Both platforms offer broker-assisted trading.
-Fidelity adds approximately $33 to any trade for this service, while Charles Schwab charges $25.
+Fidelity adds $19.95 to any trade for this service, while Charles Schwab charges $25.
 Both platforms also offer access to financial advisors, either online or through the company’s retail branches, for an additional cost.
 The specific costs involved with financial advising vary.

 Fidelity vs. Charles Schwab: Services & Features

-As with fees, Schwab and Fidelity offer broadly similar services.
+As with fees, Schwab and Fidelity offer similar broad services.
 Both allow you to trade almost all major asset classes, including stocks, ETFs, options and mutual funds.
-Both platforms offer several thousand no-fee mutual funds.
-At time of writing Fidelity offered more than 3,500 no-fee funds while Charles Schwab offered more than 4,300.
+Each platform also provides several thousand no-fee mutual funds.
+Both Schwab and Fidelity have thousands of these funds to pick from.

 Both of these platforms offer a wide range of information and analysis.
 Investors can find trading data such as price history, critical statistics and technical indicators going back for the lifetime of any given asset.
 This includes robo-advising, which allows you to invest in AI-driven portfolios based on parameters you have preselected.
-Both Charles Schwab and Fidelity offer this service for free at a basic level, however, Charles Schwab requires a $5,000 minimum investment to use it.
+Both Charles Schwab and Fidelity offers this service for free on balances below $10,000.
+However, Charles Schwab requires a $5,000 minimum investment to use theirs.

 Both Charles Schwab and Fidelity offer a full range of news and analysis.
 Through their platforms users can find not only data sets for each asset they look at, but market reports, white papers and edited analysis helping all dedicated to helping them make better financial decisions.
 While the information offered by both companies is well-regarded, Charles Schwab offerings are generally considered to be of particularly high quality.
 Users for whom trading analysis is important should consider this carefully when choosing a platform.